MoenMi/notes/classes/ec110/chapter-8.md

 ## 8.2 - The Determinants of the Deadweight Loss

+The greater the elasticities of supply and demand, the larger the deadweight loss of a tax.

+There exists debate on the elasticity of labor.
+Some economists argue that the supply of labor is inelastic, since they believe that most workers would work a full-time job regardless of the tax rate.
+Other economists point out that many aspects of the labor market respond to incentives:
+- Some people may adjust hour worked
+- Second earners in a household may choose to stay home or work part- or full-time based
+- Workers can choose to retire
+- Some people may evade taxes by working under the table in the **underground economy**

 ## 8.3 - Deadweight Loss and Tax Revenue as Taxes Vary